 Problem #3: We don’t enjoy the process.

-Coaches see the most improvement occur when athletes get in the zone and lose consciousness of themselves.
+When athletes get in the zone and lose consciousness of themselves is the time when coaches see the most improvement occur.
 Gallwey says it’s similar to childhood play and the rapid growth that happens during that time.
 Kids are fully engaged in playing and having fun, so they don’t even realize they’re developing new skills at the same time.

 That’s why you may find that leadership courses and seminars in classrooms may not be as effective as an immersive leadership experience.
 When you’re truly absorbed in learning, you’re growing, engaged, and having fun at the same time.